TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Solution
 - Built and deployed an end-to-end machine learning pipeline to predict used car prices from real-world data.
 - Collected and cleaned 2,800+ used car records from Cars24 using Selenium and BeautifulSoup.
-- Optimized memory consumption of the dataset by downcasting data types and converting to Parquet format.
+- Optimized dataset memory usage by 90% through downcasting data types and converting to Parquet format.
 - Trained models with Scikit-learn Pipelines & ColumnTransformer to avoid data leakage.
 - Deployed the machine learning model as an API using FastAPI on Render.
-- Built a HTML/CSS/JS application hosted on GitHub Pages to interact with the API and display predictions in real-time.
+- Built an HTML/CSS/JS application hosted on GitHub Pages to interact with the API and display predictions in real-time.
 - Containerized the entire application using Docker and pushed to Docker Hub for reproducibility.

-➔ Results
+➔ Impact
-- Optimized dataset memory usage by 90% using optimized storage techniques.
-- Achieved a 30% lower MAE and a 12% higher R2 score compared to the baseline model.
+- Achieved a 30% lower MAE and a 12% higher R2 score compared to the baseline regression model.
 - Reduced prediction error variance by 70%, ensuring more stable and reliable predictions.

-➔ Impact
+➔ Result
 - Helps car owners quickly find the right selling price for their vehicles based on real-world data.
 - Makes it easier for buyers to know if a car is fairly priced before making a purchase.